exercism/yamlscript/docs/TESTS.md

 Makefile) to use the YAMLScript `ys` interpreter to run the tests instead of `perl` which is the default for `prove`.

-The second line is a `require` statement that loads YAMLScript's `ys::taptest` [TAP](https://testanything.org) testing library.
+The second line is a `use` statement that loads YAMLScript's `ys::taptest` [TAP](https://testanything.org) testing library.

 > Note: TAP is a simple text-based interface between test scripts and test